 Girls on the Run Celebrates 25 Years of Youth Development

-On March 25, 2021, Girls on the Run celebrated our 25th birthday with a dynamic livestreamed event.
+On March 25, 2021, Girls on the Run celebrated our birthday—25 years of youth development—with a dynamic livestreamed event.

 Girls on the Run began in Charlotte, NC, in 1996.
 That first year, 13 girls went through the program.
 Since then, we have expanded to more than 180 councils nationally and serve over 200,000 girls during a typical year.

 The 25th birthday event celebrated the program in true GOTR fashion, which means that motivation and inspiration were top of mind.
 It featured broadcast journalist and author Hoda Kotb along with a panel discussion from a lineup of experts and athletes on building confidence in girls through sport.
 CEO Elizabeth Kunz also shared stories about the program’s impact over the years.

 What is the GOTR Program Impact?

 Dr. Maureen Weiss, one of the event’s panelist speakers, is a professor in the School of Kinesiology at the University of Minnesota, and has studied positive youth development programs in sport for over 37 years.

 Weiss recently led a longitudinal study examining the impact of GOTR on positive youth development through surveys and focus groups with girls, coaches and parents.